Do you need an electric screwdriver? All your cordless screwdriving queries answered

 The electric screwdriver is a very popular tool – lots of people own one – but also one that's widely disparaged.
-That's due to the fact that cordless drills are more affordable, powerful and just all-round butch and bad-ass, and can do the job of an electric screwdriver with ease.
-And practically anyone who's got a tool box owns a drill already.
+That's due to the fact that cordless drills are more powerful and just all-round butch and bad-ass, and they can do the job of an electric screwdriver with ease.
+With practically everyone who's got a tool box owning a drill already, why bother getting its weedier, screw-specific sibling?

 However, an entry from our best electric screwdriver list is still worth having.
 For many people that will be as an additional purchase, on top of a cordless drill.
 Additionally, there are some people, less enthused about doing DIY, who may find an electric screwdriver is the only power tool they'll ever need.